snukky/wikiedits/README.txt

 Wiki Edits
 ==========

-A collection of scripts for automatic extraction of edited text fragments from text edition histories, such as Wikipedia revisions.
+A collection of scripts for automatic extraction of edited sentences from text edition histories, such as Wikipedia revisions.
 It was used to build the WikEd Error Corpus - a corpus of corrective Wikipedia edits.

 Requirements